vectrun/VectrunRsnippets/README.md

 7. setpaperwidth.R

-Convience function.
+Convenience function.
 Returns A4 paper size, which can then be used with the height/width options for a ps/pdf device.

 8. lsObjects.R